discrete-notes/discrete-notes.github.io/_posts/2020-04-09-network-decomposition-1-local-algorithms.md

 ## Easy to solve in a centralized manner

-It's very easy to solve this problem in a centralized manner.
+It's very easy to solve this problem in a centralized manner, in a greedy way.
 An algorithm is the following:

 * Label all nodes as *active*